opensearch-project/documentation-website/_opensearch/install/docker.md

 # Why use Docker for OpenSearch?

 [Docker](https://www.docker.com/) greatly simplifies the process of configuring and managing your OpenSearch clusters.
-You can pull official images from [Docker Hub](https://hub.docker.com/u/opensearchproject) or [AWS ECR](https://gallery.ecr.aws/opensearchproject/) and quickly deploy a cluster using [Docker Compose](https://github.com/docker/compose) and any of the sample Docker Compose files included in this guide.
+You can pull official images from [Docker Hub](https://hub.docker.com/u/opensearchproject) or [AWS Elastic Container Registry (ECR)](https://gallery.ecr.aws/opensearchproject/) and quickly deploy a cluster using [Docker Compose](https://github.com/docker/compose) and any of the sample Docker Compose files included in this guide.
 Experienced OpenSearch users can further customize their deployment by creating a custom Docker Compose file.

 Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, and Windows).
 The portability of a Docker container offers flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which both require additional configuration after downloading and unpacking.